Mising people: Culture

 Ali-Ayé-Lígang is a festival marking the beginning of the sowing season, and marks the start of a new agricultural calendar.
 Ali-Ayé means seeds in a row, and Lígang means sowing of seeds.
-Ali-Ayé-Lígang starts on the second Wednesday of February, considered an auspicious day, and lasts for five days.
+Ali-Ayé-Lígang starts on the first Wednesday of February, considered an auspicious day, and lasts for five days.
 Ali-Ayé-Lígang is a five-day festival.
 The celebrations begin with the heads of families sowing ceremonially rice paddy seeds in a corner of their respective rice fields in the morning hours and praying for crop abundance.
 Young men and women participate in the occasion by singing and dancing at night in the courtyard of every household in the villages to the accompaniment of drums, cymbals, and a gong.
 The gong is not used on any festive occasion other than the Ali-Ayé Lígang.
 Similarly, the drums have specific beats for this festival.
 The troupe accepts from each household offers of rice beer and fowls.
 After the singing and dancing in this way is over, the youths hold a feast on the third day.